 No Dividend is being proposed for the current financial year to conserve resources.

 4. Subsidiaries Joint Ventures and Associate Companies.

-He is Fifty (50) years old.
+He is Fifty One (51) years old.
 He is a science graduate.
-He has more than twenty six(26) years of experience in Software Development Training and Heading MIS Departments.
-He hasbeen instrumental in launching various corporate training programs for Universitiesbanks and other training establishments.
+He has more than twenty-six(26) years of experience in Software Development Training and Heading MIS Departments.
+Hehas been instrumental in launching various corporate training programs for Universitiesbanks and other training establishments.
 He promoted CIL in the year 1994.

 He has made significant contribution in setting up of the operations of the companysince inception and has also been instrumental in providing a marketing base to thecompany and for delivering solutions in emerging technologies in yester years.

 At present he is Director Operations and Chief Operating Officer of CIL.
 He is apromoter of the company and holds 953010 shares of the company in his name as on March31 2017.

 (iii) Mr. Chandra Sekhar Pattapurathi (DIN: 01647212)